 Types of investments tax software can help with

-No matter what you invest in, TurboTax Premier can help you figure out the tax implication.
-Figuring out what taxes you owe on your investments is straightforward.
+With TurboTax, figuring out what taxes you owe on your investments is straightforward.
 Here are some of the most common types of investments TurboTax can help with:

 - Bonds including municipal bonds